Queer Sarajevo Festival 2008: Media coverage of the Festival

 Staging Sarajevo Queer Festival during Ramadan month was used as an argument for different claims.
 It was said that such a festival was a direct attack on the religion of Islam, though it had been made clear that the Festival had no religious or anti-religious references and that it was a sole coincidence that the timing of the Festival overlaps with the month of Ramadan.
 Most notable print media using inflammatory rhetorics were Dnevni Avaz and SAFF.
-The cover page of the most read daily newspapers Dnevni Avaz, on the 28th of August 2008 featured a headline: "Who is trying to hoax Bosniaks with a gay gathering in Ramadan?"
+The cover page of the most read daily newspapers Dnevni Avaz, on 28 August 2008 featured a headline: "Who is trying to hoax Bosniaks with a gay gathering in Ramadan?"
 Some other headlines of Dnevni Avaz and SAFF were: "Gays in Sarajevo on Lejletu-l-kadr night!", "Dangerous fiddling with religious feelings of Bosniaks", "Homosexual Festival in holy Ramadan".
 Alongside the print media, a video was published on YouTube platform, portraying scenes of decapitation of one of the Festival organizers Svetlana Durkovic, positing a direct threat to organizers of Sarajevo Queer Festival.
 Calls for stoning, lynching and burning the Festival organizers and participants were published on online platforms.